robercg33/news_collector_gdelt/data_cleaner/README.md

 ### batch <execution_mode>

-It will only take a single batch of CSVs and then die.
+It will only take a single batch of CSVs, process them (clean), and then die.
 This <execution_mode> is though to be deployed in a cloud environment, in a event-programmed way each 15 minutes, so it works in synchronized way with the **gdelt_news_collector/real_time_collector**.
 In that way, you can ensure to have clean and ready-to-use data with a real-time granularity.